1.1 Who should read this practice note?

 6.2.2 Claims history

 Your firm's premium or difficulties in obtaining PII may increase if you have previously received claims.
-The claims history of your firm and any predecessor practice for the past five to 10 years provides an indication of the likelihood of future claims.
-You should provide an explanation and details of your firm's claims history, as well as the participating insurers claims summary which is readily available from insurers.
+The claims history of your firm and any predecessor practice for the past five to ten years provides an indication of the likelihood of future claims.
+Firms or principals that have been subject to previous claims are regarded as higher risk.
+You should provide an explanation and details of your firm's claims history, as well as the participating insurer's claims summary which is readily available from insurers.

 6.2.3 Disciplinary and regulatory issues